 So as you see, Tabasco contains a good amount of vinegar.
 Thus, add half the amount of Tabasco as a replacement, otherwise it will make your dish too sour and acidic.

 While it comes from the same brand as Oelek, the texture of Sriracha sauce is quite different.
 Despite that, this garlic, vinegar and chili mix can be a great substitute for Sambal Oelek.
-The slight difference in flavor comes from the additional garlic and vinegar of Sriracha.
-Other than that, the texture of Sriracha is typical of a sauce.
-So, you can use this in recipes that require sauce and not paste.

 Thus, you can easily use Sriracha as a Sambal substitute.
 To do that, start with adding half the amount as an alternative.
 Add more as per the flavor and what says in the recipe.